aryantrynacode/REGRESUME/README.md

 # REGRESUMEextract
-A financial advisor AI Chatbot
+A resume skills and info extractor